-In FY2020, HACSM continued the expansion of its five-year, MTW Self-Sufficiency program.
-In FY2020, all new applicants from the waiting list were offered to join the Self-Sufficiency program.
+In FY2022, HACSM continued the expansion of its five-year, MTW Self-Sufficiency program.
+In FY2022, all new applicants from the waiting list were offered to join the Self-Sufficiency program.
 These new program participants have access to greatly expanded and enriched case management services and to at least biannual connections with their Self-Sufficiency Coordinators.
 As discussed in detail in this report, the initiative also includes a comprehensive hardship policy for elderly and/or disabled persons as well as for self-sufficiency participants who need some additional time to achieve their goals.
-A copy of the Hardship Policy can be found in Appendix I.